+If you've made a large batch of treats and are wondering, can you freeze buckeyes, the answer is yes!
 Consider yourself lucky if you manage to have any buckeye candy left to freeze after friends and family take a taste.
 Buckeye candy is a chocolate-covered peanut butter ball with a bare peanut butter circle at the center so the candy resembles the nut from the buckeye tree.
 Freezer storage is a useful way to keep buckeyes fresh if you want to make them in advance to give as gifts or serve at a party.
+First, you'll need to know how to freeze candy and the answer to the question, how long do buckeyes last.

 - Serious Eats: Serious Chocolate: How to Store Chocolate